MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-LocationOptions.md

 ---
 title: "LocationOptions Overview"
 ms.custom: na
-ms.date: 10/01/2018
+ms.date: 10/01/2019
 ms.reviewer: na
 ms.suite: na
 ms.tgt_pltfrm: na
 ms.topic: article
-ms.prod: "dynamics-nav-2018"
+ms.prod: "dynamics365-business-central"
-ms.assetid: 197f03a2-ac34-4f5f-af82-bc297bf58de8
-caps.latest.revision: 4
 ---
 # LocationOptions Overview
-When implementing location from C/AL, there are some options that you can optionally pass to `LocationProvider.RequestLocationAsync(options)`.
+When implementing location from AL, there are some options that you can optionally pass to `LocationProvider.RequestLocationAsync(options)`.
 The options can be accessed by using `Microsoft.Dynamics.Nav.Client.Capabilities.LocationOptions` found in the `Microsoft.Dynamics.Nav.ClientExtensions` dll.

  For most scenarios it is not necessary to specify options.